SCRT-HQ/VaporShell/docs/glossary/Add-VSSSMPatchBaselinePatchSource.md

----
-layout: glossary
-title: Add-VSSSMPatchBaselinePatchSource
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSSSMPatchBaselinePatchSource

 ## SYNOPSIS
-Adds an AWS::SSM::PatchBaseline.PatchSource resource property to the template
+Adds an AWS::SSM::PatchBaseline.PatchSource resource property to the template.
+PatchSource is the property type for the Sources resource of the AWS::SSM::PatchBaseline: https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ssm-patchbaseline.html resource.

 ## SYNTAX